 - ability to relate effectively with colleagues, students, clients, superior and subordinate personnel, and the general public.

-- Evidence of having successfully completed ("C" or better) at least two semesters of anatomy and physiology (or equivalent course) and one semester of statistics at the undergraduate level.
+- Evidence of having successfully completed ("C" or better) at least two semesters of anatomy and physiology (or equivalent course) or one semester of survey of anatomy and physiology and one semester of statistics at the undergraduate level.

 Note: Courses completed prior to matriculation may or may not be approved for subsequent inclusion in a successful applicant's Plan of Study, at the discretion of the department.
 Generally, no more than six credits taken before matriculation will be applied to a graduate student's degree program.

-Application, official transcripts from all colleges attended and contact information for three references should be submitted to the Graduate School.
+Application, official transcripts from all colleges attended, proof of NY initial teaching certification, and contact information for three references should be submitted to the Graduate School.
 Applications and deadlines are available online on the Graduate School website.

 The decision to recommend acceptance or rejection of an application lies wholly with the department, whose professional responsibility is to determine if applicants adequately meet academic, professional or ethical standards.